HugoSart/Zeduino/README.md

 void loop() {
 	led->Toggle();        // Toggle the led state (on/off)
 	util::delay_ms(1000); // Wait 1 second before continue
-  // instead you can use led->Blink(1000);
-}
 ```
 # Usefull Information
 This library was tested using an Arduino UNO.

 # Components
-The components are implemented as classes.
+The components are implemented as classes inside the namespace zeduino::component.

-Led:
+- Led:
-- Constructor Led(EPort) has as parameter the identifier of the port to be used to set the led (P0 to P13).
+  - Led(EPort e): instantitate a Led connected to the port e;
-- IsOn() returns true if the led is on or false in case it is not.
+  - bool IsOn(): returns true if the led is on or false in case it is not;
-- TurnOn() is void type and turns on the led.
+  - void TurnOn(): turns on the led;
-- TurnOn(bool) turns on the led if the parameter is true and turns off the led in case it is false.
-- TurnOff() turns off the led.
+  - void TurnOn(bool on): turns the led on or off;
-- Toggle() turns on and off the led according to the previous state of it.
+  - void TurnOff(): turns off the led;
-- Blink(uint16) makes the led blink according to the parameter, which an integer that sets the quantity of time the led is on and off in miliseconds.
+  - void Toggle(): toggle the led state;
+  - void Blink(uint16 time): toggle the led, waits time in millis and toggle the led again;

-Button:
+- Button:
-- Constructor Button(Eport) has as parameter the identifier of the port to be used to set the button (P0 to P13).
+  - Button(EPort e): instantiate a Button connected to the port e;
-- IsPressed() returns true if the button is pressed and false if it is not.
+  - bool IsPressed(): returns true if the Button is current pressed;
-- JustPressed() returns true if the button have just been pressed or false if it hasn't.
+  - bool JustPressed(): returns true if the Button was just pressed;
-- JustReleased() returns true if the button have just been released or false if it hasn't.
+  - bool JustReleased(): returns true if the Button was just released;
+.

-Display7:
+- Display7:
-- Etype can be CATHODE or ANODE.
-- Constructor Display7(EType, Eport, Eport, Eport, Eport, Eport, Eport, Eport, Eport) has as parameters if it's CATHODE or ANODE and the ports from a to h.
-- Constructor Display7 can also be used without the first parameter (EType), in this case the display is by default set as ANODE.
+  - Display7(EType, EPort a, EPort b, EPort c, EPort d, EPort e, EPort f, EPort g, EPort h): EType can be either CATHODE/ANODE;
-- SetDotVisibility(bool) enables the dot from the display.
+  - void SetDotVisibility(bool visibility): set the visibility of the dot on the display;
-- IsDotVisible() returns true if the dot is visible and false if it's not.
+  - bool IsDotVisible(): check if the dot is visible;
-- SetValue(uint8) has as parameter the hexadecimal to be displayed from 0 to 15, if the value is below 0 then 0 will be displayed.
-If the value is above 15 then 15 will be displayed.
+  - void SetValue(uint8 value): set the value on the display in rage of 0 and 15;

-Sonar:
+- Sonar:
-- Constructor Sonar(Eport, Eport) has as first parameter the port to be used as trigger and the second parameter is the echo port.
+  - Sonar(EPort trigger, EPort echo);
-- ReadDistance() returns an integer that represents the distance from the sonar to the object that reflects it sound waves.
+  - uint16 ReadDistance(): measure the distance from the sensor

 # Util.hpp
 Here you can find the implementations of delay in microseconds and miliseconds.